merely-useful/py-rse/index.md

 some matrix with lower bound and upper bound
 ```

-### Use destructuring to assign multiple values at once.
+### Use destructuring to assign multiple values at once

 One last feature of Python is
 \gref{destructuring assignment}{destructuring_assignment}.\index{Python!destructuring assignment}\index{destructuring assignment (in Python)}